RayyanWaseem1/MRJD-and-Hawkes-for-Pairs-Trading/README.md

 Second, despite accurate modeling of jump dynamics, the strategy failed to generate risk-adjusted returns exceeding the risk-free rate.
 The best-performing pair (XOM/CVX) achieves an annualized return of 0.11% against a risk-free rate of approximately 2%, yielding a Sharpe ratio of -2.95.

 Third, the Hawkes-based filtering mechanism, while conceptually sound, proved to be considerably over-restrictive in practice.
-The λ decay requirement blocks the majority of potential trades, and for low-jump-frequency pairs, the intensity distribution is degenerate, rendering the Hawkes modeling inapplicable.
+The $\lambda$ decay requirement blocks the majority of potential trades, and for low-jump-frequency pairs, the intensity distribution is degenerate, rendering the Hawkes modeling inapplicable.

 Fourth, transaction costs represent the binding constraint on strategy profitability.
 With round-trip costs of approximately 6 basis points and average gross returns pre trade below this level, the strategy destroys value in expectation.